-The L2 controller is designed to monitor and manage the individual bricks in the Origin 3000 servers, Altix 3000 series servers, and Onyx 3000 graphics systems.
-It can also be used to monitor and manage the Origin 300 server systems, Origin 300 server systems with NUMAlink, and Onyx 300 graphics systems.
+The L2 controller is designed to monitor and manage the individual bricks in the Origin 3000 servers, Altix 3000 series servers, Onyx 3000 graphics systems, and Silicon Graphics Prism Visualization Systems.
+It can also be used to monitor and manage Altix 350 systems, the Origin 300 server systems, Origin 300 server systems with NUMAlink, and Onyx 300 graphics systems.